 The Pianos of Tippet Rise

-Steinway grand pianos are crafted by hand, which is why it takes 11 months or more and countless hours of fine-tuned labor to make one.
+Steinway grand pianos are crafted by hand, which is why it takes eleven months or more and countless hours of fine-tuned labor to make one.
 The process—a feat of engineering, a magical alchemy, or both—involves hundreds of skilled cabinetmakers, craftspeople and gifted tuners.
 Tippet Rise is home to a treasure trove of Steinways: a dozen of them, each extraordinary and each with its own nuances and attributes.
-These essays, written by the Art Center’s co-founder, Peter Halstead, explore them.
+For insights on the pianos of Tippet Rise from the art center’s co-founder, Peter Halstead, please read on.

 A nine-foot concert Steinway has over 12,000 parts.
 Its strings are under twenty tons of pressure.
 So it has an effect immeasurably beyond its size, as big as it is.
 It is a church organ in disguise.
 Although each piano is made in exactly the same way by the same people, each one is completely different.
 Each piano has its own DNA.

 Always the finest and most harmonically complex of all piano brands, Steinway & Sons in New York has perfected its progeny steadily over the last few years.
 The density of the felt used on the hammers has gradually been increased to nearly what it was on Anton Rubinstein’s piano during the great era of humanism in music.
 The company has finally adopted the more flexible parts used by their German branch, to universal acclaim.
 So the great pianos are not only the ones from the 1930’s or the 1890’s, but from 2015, and at Tippet Rise we have two of those.